 So the quantity value reads by TRANSACTION 2 is DIRTY DATA.

-So we can say, READ UNCOMMITTED allows concurrent transactions which reads same data that has yet not committed by other transaction and which produce dirty reads.
+So, the READ UNCOMMITTED allows concurrent transactions which reads same data that has yet not committed by other transaction and which produce dirty reads.